felixchess5/RT-Capstone/GRADIO_README.md

-# 🎓 RT-Capstone Gradio Web Interface
+# 🎓 Intelligent-Assignment-Grading-System Gradio Web Interface

-A comprehensive web interface for the RT-Capstone Assignment Grading System built with Gradio.
+A comprehensive web interface for the Intelligent-Assignment-Grading-System Assignment Grading System built with Gradio.

 ## 🚀 Quick Start